-Applying under the differentiation arrangement means that you do not have to provide documents in relation to finances or qualifications.
+Applying under the differentiation arrangement means that you do not have to provide financial or qualification documents at the time of application.
 However, the Home Office reserves the right to request the full range of documents in all cases.
-Therefore, we recommend that all students wishing to use the Student Visa Support Team checking service, should provide all documentation listed in the next chapter on their StudentConnect portal enquiry, in order for SVS to ensure the documents are accurate if requested by the Home Office.
+Therefore, we recommend that all students prepare these documents before submitting the visa application.